Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that in North Albury, median income is $48,795 and average income is $61,148.
-This contrasts with Rest of NSW where median income is $52,390 and average income is $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $53,118 (median) and $66,566 (average).
-Census 2021 income data shows that in North Albury, household, family, and personal incomes fall between the 10th and 23rd percentiles nationally.
-Income brackets indicate that 28.0% of individuals earn between $800 - $1,499.
-In contrast, metropolitan regions have 29.9% of individuals earning between $1,500 - $2,999.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in North Albury is below the national average.
+The median income is $48,795 and the average income stands at $61,148.
+This contrasts with Regional NSW's figures of a median income of $52,390 and an average income of $65,215.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for North Albury would be approximately $53,118 (median) and $66,566 (average) as of September 2025.
+Census 2021 income data shows that household, family and personal incomes in North Albury all fall between the 10th and 23rd percentiles nationally.
+Income brackets indicate that 28.0% of the community earns between $800 - 1,499 (1,811 individuals), unlike metropolitan regions where 29.9% fall within the $1,500 - 2,999 range.
 Housing affordability pressures are severe in North Albury, with only 84.2% of income remaining, ranking at the 12th percentile nationally.

 Frequently Asked Questions - Income